Centre for Historical Ontology – Zentrum für historische Ontologie – Centre d’ontologie historique

 Some General Remarks on the Research Profile

-The first main event besides research and smaller conferences is a larger international congress series in 2016.
-This congress will also be a sort of presentation of the Centre and contribute to its future profile and networks.
-The initial event will stress Aristotelian tradition and its continuous actuality (Aristotle Today – 2400 yeras Aristotle).
+The first main event besides research and smaller conferences was a larger international congress series in 2016-17 (Aristotle Today – 2400 years Aristotle).
+This congress was at the same time a presentation of the Centre and contributed to its profile and networks.
+Several books has been published in this context (see www.c-h-o.eu/aristotle-today).

 General Description of Research Orientation